-Amy Klobuchar faces tough questioning in case of juvenile lifer
+Klobuchar faces tough questioning in case of juvenile lifer

 “You’re a U.S. senator now,” Hostin said.
 “You’re a powerful woman.
 What do you intend to do to right this wrong?”

 Klobuchar replied: “It must be reviewed.
-Sunny, I think you know that I care so much about justice and this case must be reviewed.”
+Sunny, I think you know that I care so much about justice, and this case must be reviewed.”

 McDowell reported from Minneapolis.

-Note: This story has been corrected to show “The View” airs on ABC, not CBS.